pathwaycom/llm-app/README.md

 The apps can be run as **Docker containers**, and expose an **HTTP API** to connect the frontend.
 To allow quick testing and demos, some app templates also include an optional Streamlit UI which connects to this API.

 The apps rely on the [Pathway framework](https://github.com/pathwaycom/pathway) for data source synchronization and for serving API requests (Pathway is a standalone Python library with a Rust engine built into it).
 They bring you a **simple and unified application logic** for back-end, embedding, retrieval, LLM tech stack.
 There is no need to integrate and maintain separate modules for your Gen AI app: ~Vector Database (e.g. Pinecone/Weaviate/Qdrant) + Cache (e.g. Redis) + API Framework (e.g. Fast API)~.
+Pathway's default choice of **built-in vector index** is based on the lightning-fast [Tantivy](https://github.com/quickwit-oss/tantivy) library, and works out of the box.

 ## Getting started